jakob-fyi/ng-adv/demos/07-testing/01-jasmine/jasmine-testing/src/assets/markdown/ngrx-mock-store.md

-Examine the mockstore.component.spec.ts.spec files in /ngrx-mockstore.
+- Examine the `mockstore.component.spec.ts.spec` files in /ngrx-mockstore.

-It uses the MockStore to mock the DemoState that is injected to mockstore.component.ts.
-You can copy initial state from the Redux Dev Tools if you are using an advanced data structure like a Map when use EntityAdapter.
+- It uses the `MockStore` to mock the `demoState` that is injected to mockstore.component.ts.

+- You can copy initial state from the `Redux Dev Tools` if you are using an advanced data structure like a Map when use `EntityAdapter`.

 ```typescript
 beforeEach(async () => {